 In contrast, SAP EWM scores well where there is a need for a high level of integration between the warehouse, production, quality control and transport.
 For example, if you have a manufacturing operation supported by an inbound raw material warehouse, inbound quality control, issues of raw materials to production and a finished goods warehouse, then EWM integrated with SAP Production and Quality modules is a very good solution.

-Myth 2 Conclusion – “Best of breed” are still in the lead, but its horses for courses; for many businesses EWM will be the best bet.
+Verdict – “Best of breed” are still in the lead, but it's horses for courses; for many businesses EWM is the best bet.

 Myth 3 – Even with EWM, companies can continue to use their SAP WM into the future – Since 2005, SAP has been supporting EWM and WM in parallel, with EWM being positioned as the best solution for the most complex warehouses.
 But that situation is changing.